Nikoo00o/Nota/README.md

 dart compile exe server/lib/main.dart
 ```

+- of course the trusted tls/ssl certificates have to be put into a folder named "notaRes" which has to be put next to the
+  exe!

 #### App

 - first navigate into the `nota/app`folder and then use one of the following depending on the platform